Kay Ball, PhD, RN, CNOR FAAN

 Graduate Nursing Admission Counselor/Recruiter

-Areas of interest: thought field therapy and complementary therapies.
+Areas of interest: thought field therapy, complementary therapies, spiritual care and health prevention.

 Academic Administrative Assistant